Apartment Landlord Training

 Fire Chief: Michael (Mike) R. Duyck, EFO, CFO

 Chief Duyck has a Bachelor of Science Degree in Fire Business Administration and an Associate Degree in Fire Science.
 He holds numerous certifications in emergency operations and is an Oregon-certified Paramedic.
-He has been designated as a Center for Public Safety Excellence Chief Fire Officer (CFO) and has completed the National Fire Academy Executive Fire Officer Program.
+He completed the National Fire Academy Executive Fire Officer (EFO) Program, is designated as a Center for Public Safety Excellence Chief Fire Officer (CFO), and is a member of the Institution of Fire Engineers.

 Outside the District